 My process of multiple layers of compatible glass called frit, which is fired multiple times to create realistic wildlife portraiture, is a time consuming procedure.
 I can only achieve the detail and the photo realism by learning new ways to work the glass every time I start a new art piece.
 I do commissions, but I am particularly interested in my own work in threatened and endangered species and kiln cast sculpture.
 My creative process is continually evolving, and to say I build my work upside down and backwards means I am solving a unique puzzle daily.

 I look forward to more in depth studies on all the species of sea turtles in different areas around the world.
-Scuba diving is a relatively new exciting adventure in my life, and the magic of colors and diversity of forms below the surface of the ocean is one of God’s most fantastic paintings.
+Scuba diving is an exciting adventure in my life, and the magic of colors and diversity of forms below the surface of the ocean is one of God’s most fantastic paintings.